nsedan/Maxify/README.md

  -

 ### Features Left to Implement
- - Add a client-side cache to store the preferences and tasks of the user.
  - Add a calendar API to track and trace tasks.
+ - Add more levels for the achievements system.

 ## Technologies Used